I Am Highly Sensitive

 It may feel super challenging to live with a wide-open heart only to encounter a world that seems to be the complete opposite.

 I’ve been there, and I am still here with you.
 That’s why I’d like to share some of the most precious tips I have learned along the way.
-They are based on direct experience gained through an intense Heart-based practice mostly coming from the non-dual teachings, Self-Enquiry, spiritual healing, and Hridaya Yoga and Meditation.
+They are based on direct experience gained through an intense Heart-based practice mostly coming from the non-dual teachings, Self-Inquiry, spiritual healing, and Hridaya Yoga and Meditation.

 1. Live with an Open Heart